brillout/wildcard-api/docs/readme.template.md

 })();
 ~~~

-Wildcard considers an uncaught error as a bug in your code.
+You shouldn't deliberately throw exceptions:

-You shouldn't deliberately throw exceptions.
+Wildcard considers any uncaught error as a bug in your code.
 In particular, don't throw an error upon validation failure.
 ~~~js
 // Node.js server